-- b.
+- 1. Program faculty expect that students will not require excessive remediation within a single course or across multiple courses in the respiratory care curriculum. - a.
+Two (2) remediation prompts within a course is excessive. - b.
 Remediation occurring in two (2) or more courses during a semester is considered excessive. - c.
 Students meeting both criteria a) and b) are required to meet with the program director and will be placed on "ACADEMIC ALERT".
 Academic Alert signifies the faculty's concern for a student's academic performance and progress.
 Students on Academic Alert are required to complete an academic action plan.
-The program director will provide a template for the action plan. - d.
+The program director will provide a template for the action plan.

+- d.
 Documentation for Academic Alert will be placed in the student's program file. - e.
-Students who meet criteria a) and b) AND who do not have an overall average of 75% in each of the courses will be placed on "ACADEMIC PROBATION".
+Students who meet criteria a) and b) AND who do not have an overall average of 70% in each of the courses will be placed on "ACADEMIC PROBATION".
 Academic Probation signifies the faculty's serious concern regarding academic progress, current standing in the program and the likelihood of future success. - f.
 Students who are placed on academic probation must complete an academic action plan.
 The program director will provide a template for the action plan. - g.
 The Documentation for Academic Probation will be placed in the student's program file, forwarded to the Associate Dean for Academic Affairs, and placed in the student's permanent file. - h.
-Academic probation may be lifted at the end of the semester, providing the student satisfactorily completes all remediation plans, regular coursework requirements. - Students must to adhere to the College of Health Professions (CHP) policies related to academics and non-cognitive performance standards, which can be located on the CHP website.
+Academic probation may be lifted at the end of the semester, providing the student satisfactorily completes all remediation plans, regular coursework requirements. - i.
+Due to course sequencing, it may be necessary for a probationary student to wait until the following year to complete the course.
+In such cases, academic probation may be lifted and the student returned to "good standing" after successful completion of nine credit hours for full time students and six credit hours for part time students. - 2.
+Students must to adhere to the College of Health Professions (CHP) policies related to academics and non-cognitive performance standards, which can be located on the CHP website.